walokra/vidyo.io-connector-electron/README.md

-# VidyoConnector-electron
+# vidyo.io-connector-electron

 Run VidyoConnector web app on Windows or macOS PC using Electron.

-Follow these instructions to download corresponding developer package(s) from vidyo.io, install tools for building and running electron with add-on, then run the VidyoConnector-electron app.
+Follow these instructions to download corresponding developer package(s) from vidyo.io, install tools for building and running electron with add-on, then run the vidyo.io-connector-electron app.

 ## Prerequisites